mtintes/mtintes.github.io/_posts/2024-04-23-Shatterstone-2.md

 |7|8|9|
 |*|0|#|

 This means that there are 4 rows (4 wires) and 3 columns (3 wires) so 7 wire can represent 12 numbers instead of 24 (positive and negative) wires.
 I wired all the rows and columns to the respective outputs (honestly I can't remember exactly how) and that was working as well.
 The code is a mess, but if you want it then you can find it [here](https://github.com/mtintes/phone/blob/master/phone_run.py).
 And after all that, I only had/have one problem left, getting the bloody bells to ring.
-Well dear reader, I am afraid I still haven't solved that problem.
-Maybe someday I will.
-So if I failed horribly, how does this apply to Shatterstone?
-Well, guess you will have to wair to find out.
+You see, of all the things on a phone that require just the right amount of precision it is the bells.
+These can vary in their setup, but for my phone there is a small actuator inset into each bell.
+When you put current through one end it strikes the one side, and vice versa.
+This is what causes the phone to ring, but since most phones don't really have a brain this has to happen on a circuit that can occilate.
+You also need a lot of power to do so as far as I am aware.
+It might be possible to do what I need in the sorftware, but honestly I found a much easier way with dealing with phones overall.

+Now maybe you are wondering why I even touched on theis since it has little to do with Shatterstone.
+Well, knowledge is a very funny thing.
+The more I learn, the more I find that knowing anything leads to learning something else.
+I think that this project was the first inkling I had towards something bigger.
+It truely took me a ton of time to get anywhere on it, but it also taught me to keep pushing and take little steps towards the bigger goal.

+So anyway, that's where we leave it for now.
+We will come back to phones and a much more robust solution soon.

+Take care!

 ---